-I feel the heat radiating from his body, and I bite the inside of my lip until I can almost taste blood.
-Remember where you are, I tell myself.
+Heat pulses from his body, and I bite the inside of my lip until I can almost taste blood.
+Remember where you are.
 A passage in the middle of school, corralled into a corner by literal desperation.
-This has to be the most unattractive setting ever, next to a broom closet.
+This has to be the most unattractive setting ever, next to a broom cupboard.

 "You should give me a little breathing room," I mutter when I'm certain that I can open my mouth without embarrassing myself.

-.
-He can feel it my heart beating out of my chest into his and like a guillotine, his smile hangs above me.
+But he knows.
+He can feel it—my heart beating out of my chest into his—and like a guillotine, his smile hangs above me.
 "I'm not the one holding on."

 Staving off a sharp inhale, I shove Albus away, my nails inadvertently biting into his skin.
-He flinches but is hardly fazed a second later.
-Too busy being bloody amused by this whole episode.
+He flinches but he's otherwise too busy being bloody amused by this whole episode.
 Wiping his forehead, he looks me up and down.
 Take your time, please; I'll be here all day at this rate.
 Certainly feels like it.

 So was I.

 Albus drags his thumb across edge of his mouth, pinching above his chin thoughtfully.
 "So what do you say, Fitzgerald?"